HomerSarris/Temperature-Monitor-Web-Server-Micropython/README.md

 Furthermore, the website includes two buttons:

-Fetch Temps: This button refreshes the website to obtain a new temperature measurement.
+-Fetch Temps: This button refreshes the website to obtain a new temperature measurement.
-Submit: This button submits the current temperature to the history log page and redirects the user to that page.
+-Submit: This button submits the current temperature to the history log page and redirects the user to that page.